 West North East South

 - - - 1♠

-Р 2♠ Р 4♠
+Ρ 2♠ Р 4♠

-Р Р Р
+Ρ Р Р

-Lead: ♥ Q
+Lead: 🔻 Q

-We open 1♠ and, to our delight, partner supports Spades by making a simple raise to 2♠.
+We open $1 \ge$ and, to our delight, partner supports Spades by making a simple raise to $2 \ge$ .
+This shows 6 to 9 points with trump support.

-This shows 6-9 points with trump support.
-Holding an 18 count with a 5·4·3·1 shape we should jump directly to 4♠ without a moment's hesitation.
+Holding an 18 count with a $5 \cdot 4 \cdot 3 \cdot 1$ shape we jump directly to $4 \cdot 4$ without a moment's hesitation.

 West leads the ♥Q against 4♠.
-It is slightly disappointing to see dummy hit the deck with only three trumps and wasted values in Clubs but that's life.
-2♠ is certainly the correct response on North's cards.
-What else?
-1NT?
-That's utterly repulsive.
-Go and sit on the naughty step!
+It is slightly disappointing to see dummy hit the deck with wasted values in Clubs but that's life.

-To the play...
 There is a clear indicator on this deal that points us in the right direction in how to tackle the play - and that indicator is, of course, the singleton Heart in dummy.

-In terms of losers, we have a Club, a Diamond, and possibly three Hearts (not four, since the opening Heart lead sets up our ♥K).
+In terms of losers we have a Club, a Diamond, and possibly three Hearts (not four, since the opening Heart lead sets up our $\mathbf{\Psi}$ K).
 Thanks to the singleton Heart in dummy our plan on this hand is to ruff Hearts on table.

-East takes his A at trick one, and not surprisingly, switches to a trump.
-Good defence - and the right way to play against a dummy like this one.
+East takes his $\checkmark$ A at trick one, and not surprisingly, switches to a trump.
+Good defense - and the right way to play against a dummy like this one.
 The danger (from East's perspective) is Heart ruffs on table and leading trumps may hinder that plan.
-As it happens, this worthy defence does not hamper us much since we only need to ruff two Hearts on table (our K is good, remember).
+As it happens, this worthy defense does not hamper us much since we only need to ruff two Hearts on table (our $\checkmark$ K is good, remember).
 So, a case of nice try, no cigar.

-We should take care to win the trump switch in hand, ruff a small Heart (no need to release the VK just yet), come back to hand with a top Diamond and ruff the last small Heart.
+We should take care to win the trump switch in hand, ruff a small Heart (no need to release the $\forall K$ just yet), come back to hand with a top Diamond and ruff the last small Heart.

-We finally return to the closed hand with another top Diamond to draw trumps and we are able to claim our contract, losing one Heart, one Diamond, and one Club.
+We can finally return to the closed hand with another Diamond to draw trumps and we are able to claim our contract, losing one Heart, one Diamond and one Club.
 Put another way, we make seven Spades (five in hand and two ruffs on table), one Heart and two Diamonds.